ncstate/ncstate-utility-bar-plugin/README.md

 * Bar Color: Alternate color options for the bar's color.
 Gray is the most commonly used.

 * Use NCSU Brick?: Choose whether to use the NCSU red brick, as seen on the [central NCSU](https://ncsu.edu) page, or a simple link for the home button.

+### WordPress Multisite Compatibility
+This plugin is compatible with WordPress multisite installs.
+Network activation will enable the utility bar on all network sites with default values, with customization available on a per-site basis.
+No additional configuration options will appear in the Network Admin dashboard.